hellaanxiouss/clearvue/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/hellaanxiouss/clearvue/blob/main/LICENSE) file for details.

+## View the Landing Page
+To see the ClearVue landing page, visit: [ClearVue Landing Page](https://hellaanxiouss.github.io/clearvue/)

 ## How to Use
 1. Clone this repository to your local machine using one of the following methods:
    - HTTPS: `git clone https://github.com/hellaanxiouss/clearvue.git`